 That contrasts with PS4.
 Sony's console features Crunchyroll, Epix, NBA Game Time, NHL GameCenter Live, YuppTV, the WWE Network and the free music video playing app VidZone.

 Initially, Xbox One had first access to HBO Go before PS4, but now both consoles have the premium channel as an app.
 At least, if your cable provider isn't Comcast.
 Neither system has HBO Now, which remains exclusive to Apple TV.

 More niche apps are expected as time goes on, so this is hardly the final list of apps for Xbox One and PS4.
 Sony backers who are also HBO subscriptions can expect equal next-generation treatment for the the premium on-demand network "eventually," which just cements Xbox One's app-filled advantage.

-Right now, Sony's PlayStation Now is in open beta and it costs money to rent games like The Last of Us, God of War: Ascension, Dead Space 3 and Metal Gear Solid: Ground Zeroes on the PS4.
+Sony's PlayStation Now service, meanwhile, launch last year and graduated from open beta to full release in March, but it costs money to rent games.
+That's a bummer if you already paid for The Last of Us, God of War: Ascension, Dead Space 3 and Metal Gear Solid: Ground Zeroes on the PS4.

 Sony has expanded its Gaikai-based video game streaming service to PS Vita and PlayStation TV, with plans to add even Bravia TVs, and then include PlayStation and PS2 to the so far PS3-only lineup.